jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/_index.en.md

 pre = "<b>a. </b>"
 +++

 Welcome to the environment setup instructions.
-Once completed, you can run the ESP RainMaker application on your M5Stack Core2 for AWS IoT EduKit reference hardware.
-This application alows you to control the virtual smart home devices represented on the hardware kit.
+Once completed, you can run the ESP RainMaker application on your M5Stack Core2 for AWS IoT EduKit reference hardware kit.
+The ESP RainMaker application alows you to control the virtual smart home devices represented on the hardware kit.
 During the installation setup steps, you will:
 1) Set up your computer to download, view, and edit accompanying code.
 2) Download tools to compile and upload device firmware.
 3) Download the ESP RainMaker Phone Apps or the ESP RainMaker Command Line utility.